ShopwareAcademy/AcademyCustomJs/README.md

 ## Features

-- Show warning field when scrolling to the bottom of the page
+- Show alert when scrolling to the bottom of the page